 Heritage

-Founded in the Middle Ages, Montpellier is a vibrant city with a rich architectural heritage, blending medieval alleyways and contemporary buildings.
+Founded in the Middle Ages, Montpellier is a dynamic city with a rich heritage.
+It is a city where medieval streets rub shoulders with modern architecture.

-Take advantage of the Heritage Days to visit museums, historic buildings, and exhibitions — all for free!
+Take advantage of Heritage Days to visit historic buildings, museums, and exhibitions for free.

 Sports